 What Are Three of the Highest Causes of Stress?

-In 2015, the American Psychological Association reported adults in the U.S. experienced higher levels of extreme stress compared to previous years.
+In 2015, the American Psychological Association reported that adults in the U.S. experienced higher levels of extreme stress than in previous years.
 The three highest stressors, according to the APA’s survey are:

 1. The economy, which also translates into job security and the employment market